jcaillon/valet/docs/content/docs/001.introduction/_index.md

   {{< card icon="sparkles" link="../../showcase" title="Showcase" subtitle="Not convinced yet?
 Check out the feature showcase." >}}
   {{< card icon="arrow-circle-right" link="../installation" title="Install Valet" subtitle="Install Valet and start coding!" >}}
 {{< /cards >}}

+[^1]: Technically, Valet must rely on external programs _when there is no pure bash solution available_ (e.g. we cannot delete a file in pure bash).
+But it is designed to be as portable as possible and to work on any environment with bash and coreutils installed.